Cairo, Egypt. Wonders of Antiquity Under The Saharan Sun

 It is late afternoon when we depart from the museum.
 The sun had abated its merciless beating on us, mere humans.

-With renewed energy and excited chatting among the group, we depart to an exclusive hotel downtown Cairo for a long-awaited meal.
+With renewed energy and excited chatting among the group, we depart to an exclusive hotel in downtown Cairo for a long-awaited meal.
 Exclusive because common Cairenes are not allowed access unless if they work there.
 This hotel, we’re told, is designated only for wealthy Egyptians and foreigners.

 Paradoxically, I’m a poor foreigner too hungry to emit a pointed opinion about class dissociation nobody cares about.
-Worse, the cookie monster I am forgets all about it when I spot the desserts buffet at the opposite end of a massive and elegantly set dining room.
+Worse, the cookie monster I am forgets all about everything as I spot the desserts buffet at the opposite end of a massive and elegantly set dining room.
 I only glance in passing at the pear-shaped crystal candelabra hanging from the tall ceiling and make sure I’m one of the first to stuff my plate with samples of every single cake available.

-I get a seat at a table in a corner and a few young Mexicans I got acquainted with ask if they could sit with me.
+I get a seat at a table in a corner, and a few young Mexicans I got acquainted with ask if they could sit with me.
 I happily invite them to grab their seats when I hear the guide’s voice asking us to save one for him.
 The only free place happens to be the one next to my right.

 He has a dry sense of humour, just like me.
 He glances at my plate with a dimpled smirk and compliments me on the healthy choice of food.
 I reply wittily that I’ll try the traditional Egyptian food later if there’s room left in my stomach!
 The one-hour meal break passes too soon.

-After such a fabulous day, the time has come to bid Cairo goodbye and return to Alexandria.
+After such a fabulous day, the time has come to bid intriguing Cairo goodbye and return to Alexandria.
 To my amazement (even though I read that hundreds of times!) there is a freshness in the air as the sun sets in magnificent hues of orange and dark pink over the hazy city.

 This time I don’t go to the seat at the back of the coach.
 The guide invites me to sit next to him, in the front row.
 He grabs the microphone.
 More historical facts won’t make any sense now, so he engages in a happy banter with the energetic group.